-The progestin IUD releases a hormone called progestin.
+- The progestin IUD releases a hormone called progestin.
 It causes changes in the uterus to help prevent pregnancy.
-The device works for at least 5 years.
+The device works for 3 to 5 years, depending on which device is chosen.
 It may be recommended for women who have anemia or heavy and painful periods.

 IUDs have thin strings that hang from the opening of the uterus into the vagina.
-These allow you to check that the IUD remains in place.
+This lets you check that the IUD stays in place.

-Progestin IUD may cause light periods or no periods at all (spotting is possible and normal during first 3 months).
+- Progestin IUD may cause light periods or no periods at all (irregular bleeding or spotting is possible and normal during first 3 to 6 months).